Temple Owls football: In the polls

 Temple finally gained poll exposure during the breakthrough 2015 season. the Owls were ranked for six out of 14 weeks in the AP & Coaches polls, and received votes during six other weeks.
 Those weeks were the university's first national rankings since 1979.
 Also in 2015, Temple was ranked in the College Football Playoff rankings, marking the first time any Pennsylvania collegiate team was ranked by the College Football Playoff selection committee.
 The Owls were ranked No. 22 in consecutive weeks during which their record was 7–1 and 8–1.
 Temple was ranked No. 24 in the final regular season CFP rankings.

 After reeling off seven straight wins to end the 2016 regular season including a win over No. 19 Navy in the American championship game, the Owls were ranked No. 23 in the AP Poll and No. 24 in the Coaches and final College Football Playoff rankings.
 This marked the second straight year that the Owls were ranked in the final CFP rankings, at No. 24 in both 2015 and 2016.

+In 2019, Temple received votes in the AP poll for two weeks following home ranked wins against #21 Maryland and #23 Memphis making this the first season in school history with multiple ranked wins.
+The Owls also received votes in the Coaches Poll for six weeks and were ranked #25 for one following their win against Memphis.
+The Owls would fail to receive AP votes the following weeks after road losses to unranked Buffalo and #19 SMU.

 Future non-conference opponents

-Announced schedules as of December 23, 2022.
+Announced schedules as of June 10, 2025.